SAN DIEGO SPOUSAL SUPPORT LAWYERS

 How is the Duration of Awards Determined?

 The duration of a spousal support award is also determined at the time of settlement or trial.
-Generally, the period for which spousal support is paid is half the duration of the marriage, this provision does not apply in long term marriages.
+Generally, the period for which spouse support is paid is half the duration of the marriage, this provision does not apply in long term marriages.
 By statute, California law defines a long term marriage as one of ten years or longer.
 Certain case law has defined “long term” for shorter periods of time.

 It is the policy of the State of California for an individual who is the recipient of spousal support to become self-supporting within a reasonable period of time.
 In an appropriate case, the Court can modify downward or terminate spousal support if the recipient has not made a good faith effort to accomplish this goal.

 If the income of each party is not readily ascertainable or is disputed, substantial attorney’s work may be required to provide the Court evidence of actual income.
 This evidence may include credit applications, bank records, employment records, etc. If the records are not voluntarily provided, they can be subpoenaed from third party sources.
 If the finances of either party are unusual or require complex property division, it may be necessary for a forensic accountant or other expert to provide the Court with an opinion as to income available for support.
-Our experienced spousal support attorneys have decades of combined experience and can help you navigate the best legal strategy and necessary court filling.
+Our experienced spousal support attorneys have decades of combined experience and can help you navigate the best legal strategy and necessary court filing.

 Representation for Spousal Support Cases in San Diego, CA